Built from Broken book cover

 Grows: Areas for growth in Built from Broken

-A big impracticality of Built from Broken is that the appendix, where you find the exercise programs for various fitness levels, doesn’t have page numbers for the exercises.
+A big impracticality of Built from Broken [paid link] is that the appendix, where you find the exercise programs for various fitness levels, doesn’t have page numbers for the exercises.
 So that means you would have to flip back and forth between the program and exercise descriptions, which is a pain.

 That’s why we created the list (and downloadable PDF) below of all of Built from Broken’s exercises and page numbers.
 Enjoy!